Multiple program formats

 This is not a teachable major.
-Information for students seeking a teaching certification as an Early Childhood Specialist with a ZA endorsement should see the B.S.
+Information for students seeking a teaching certification as an Early Childhood Specialist with a ZS endorsement should see the B.S.
 Elementary Education (Early Childhood) program page.

 There are three ways to complete classes in this major:

 You may attend all classes at the main campus.

 You may complete all classes online.

 You may complete classes through a mix of online and on-campus methods.